Working Papers

 Job market seminars 2024: Bank of Italy, HEC Paris, CREI, Federal Reserve Bank of Boston, Columbia, National University of Singapore (NUS)

-Seminars/Conferences: Boston College Macro Seminar (September 2024), Columbia New Thinking in Industrial Policy (November 2024), NBER Summer Institute 2025 Economic Growth (forthcoming)
+Seminars/Conferences: Boston College Macro Seminar (September 2024), Columbia New Thinking in Industrial Policy (November 2024), NBER Summer Institute 2025 Economic Growth, Brown University Growth Lab Seminar

-The Return of the Phillips Curve: Evidence from US Cities [updated version]
+The Return of the Phillips Curve: Evidence from US Cities [submitted]

 Co-author: G. Gitti

-We test for time variation in the slope of the US Phillips curve exploiting the post-COVID inflation episode as a quasi-experimental setting.
-To do so, we leverage data on inflation and unemployment across US metropolitan statistical areas (MSAs) and use a two-region New-Keynesian model to derive the slope of the aggregate Phillips curve from our MSA-level estimates.
-We find that the slope of the Phillips curve increased substantially during the post-COVID inflation and disinflation periods, reaching its highest level since the mid-1970s.
-We further examine the mechanisms suggested by our model and document that a sizable estimated decrease in the elasticity of labor supply and the post-COVID increase in the frequency of price change jointly account for the Phillips curve steepening.
+Exploiting the post-COVID inflation episode as a quasi-experimental setting, we show that the US Phillips curve is neither stable nor flat.
+To do so, we leverage data on inflation and unemployment across US cities and use a two-region New-Keynesian model to derive the aggregate Phillips curve slope from our city-level estimates.
+We find that the slope of the Phillips curve increased substantially after the pandemic, reaching its highest level since the mid-1970s.
+A sizable estimated decrease in the labor supply elasticity combined with the increase in the frequency of price changes fully accounts for the Phillips curve steepening.

 Previously circulated with the title: Inflation Since COVID: Demand or Supply [SSRN]

-NBER Spring 2023 Monetary Economics Program Meeting, Bank of Canada-University of Toronto Inflation Workshop 2023, Norges Bank Women in Central Banking Workshop 2023, Norges Bank-Bank of Italy-Collegio Carlo Alberto Conference on Heterogeneity and Microdata 2024, European Commission (DG ECFIN) Post-COVID Labour Markets Workshop 2025.
+NBER Spring 2023 Monetary Economics Program Meeting, Bank of Canada-University of Toronto Inflation Workshop 2023, Norges Bank Women in Central Banking Workshop 2023, Norges Bank-Bank of Italy-Collegio Carlo Alberto Conference on Heterogeneity and Microdata 2024, European Commission (DG ECFIN) Post-COVID Labour Markets Workshop 2025, Collegio Carlo Alberto 2025 Workshop on "Understanding Inflation: Labor Markets, Trade Flows, and Supply Chains"

 Selected as finalist in the European Central Bank's Young Economist Prize 2023.